 The Victim’s Pain and Suffering

-You may be able to recover pain and suffering.
-The degree to which the deceased was conscious, the duration and severity of the pain, and the victim’s awareness of impending death may determine if you can claim the loss.
+An 18-wheeler accident lawyer in Houston may be able to recover pain and suffering damages on your behalf.
+The degree to which the deceased was conscious, the duration and severity of the pain, and the victim’s awareness of impending death may affect your settlement.

 Hospitalization and Medical Costs